AI Infrastructure

 driver: bridge

-internal: false # Allows outbound to approved APIs
+internal: false # allows approved egress

 ipam: